What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 Higher Kelvins, Lower Brightness

-Most people shopping for HIDs believe that a higher bulb temperature will yield a brighter light but this is in fact not true.
+Most people shopping for HIDs believe that a higher bulb temperature will yield a brighter light but this is not true.

 As the bulb color temperature increases to reach blue and purple levels, the brightness levels will begin dropping quickly so don't get fooled.